-My research in hydrology and hydraulics has covered a variety of topics but focused primarily on impacts of land development and other watershed characteristics on streamflow regimes, the hydraulics of stormwater detention basin outlet structures, and methods for interpreting stream conductivity data.
+My research in hydrology and hydraulics has focused primarily on impacts of land development and other watershed characteristics on streamflow regimes, the hydraulics of stormwater detention basin outlet structures, and impacts of low-head dam removal.

 Student research projects, past and present: